Lee Nak-yon: Early political career

-Prime Minister
+Prime minister

-On his first day in office, President Moon nominated Lee as his first Prime Minister of South Korea right after his inaugural ceremony.
+On his first day in office, President Moon nominated Lee as his first prime minister of South Korea right after his inaugural ceremony.
 Lee resigned from South Jeolla Provincial Governorship on the same day.
 Until Lee's nomination was confirmed by the parliament, Hwang Kyo-ahn, the last prime minister under impeached-and-removed president Park Geun-hye, kept his place.
 Lee referenced Makgeolli when emphasising his intention to work with opposition parties and for the people.

 On 25 June, Lee urged North Korea to release their prisoners.
-On 27 July, he criticized the accord regarding ‘comfort women’.
+On 27 July, he criticized the accord regarding 'comfort women'.
 On 16 August, Lee reacted negatively to calls for South Korea to possess nuclear weapons, saying the move would undermine Seoul's calls for North Korea to denuclearize, trigger a nuclear arms race and put the country under international sanctions.
 Reflecting such calls, the main opposition Liberty Korea Party adopted a demand for the redeployment of US tactical nuclear arms as its official party line during a general meeting of its lawmakers.
-On 29 November, Lee raised concerns that cryptocurrencies were corrupting the youth of South Korea, remarking “There are cases in which young Koreans including students are jumping in to make quick money and virtual currencies are used in illegal activities like drug dealing or multi-level marketing for frauds”.
+On 29 November, Lee raised concerns that cryptocurrencies were corrupting the youth of South Korea, remarking "There are cases in which young Koreans including students are jumping in to make quick money and virtual currencies are used in illegal activities like drug dealing or multi-level marketing for frauds".

+When he left office, Lee was the longest-serving prime minister since the Constitution of South Korea was last revised in 1987.

 Leader of the Democratic Party

 2020 South Korean legislative election

 In 2020 election, Lee stood for Jongno constituency and defeated the UFP President Hwang Kyo-ahn.
-He took two roles in his party - co-chair of 2020 general election campaign with the other co-chair being then-party leader Lee Hae-chan and the chair of the committee "to overcome the national crisis" caused by Covid-19 pandemic.
+He took two roles in his party - co-chair of 2020 general election campaign with the other co-chair being then-party leader Lee Hae-chan and the chair of the committee "to overcome the national crisis" caused by the COVID-19 pandemic.
 With the party leader Lee Hae-chan hospitalised, Lee traveled across the nation to support his party candidates and was regarded as the de facto commander of his party's campaign in the election.
 The party increased its share at the parliament to a level that it does not require other parties' votes for enacting the laws.

 2020 Democratic Party of Korea leadership election

-In July 2020 Lee announced his campaign for the leader of his party, Democratic Party, highlighting his experiences dealing with "crises" that are much needed in transitioning into post-covid 19 era.
+In July 2020 Lee announced his campaign for the leader of his party, Democratic Party, highlighting his experiences dealing with "crises" that are much needed in transitioning into post-COVID-19 era.
 If elected, Lee is likely to serve as party leader for 7 months - less than a half of its fixed tenure - following the party rule that mandates party's presidential candidate to resign from party leadership.
-In this regards, Lee stressed his passion for his calling to be the party leader that he will work like a "flame" during these period.
+In this regard, Lee stressed his passion for his calling to be the party leader that he will work like a "flame" during these period.
 In August 2020 he was elected as the party leader earning more than half of votes in every category - party delegates, its members, non-voting members and public opinion polls.